 In cases where liver failure is expected, a liver transplant is usually recommended.

 Alcoholic cirrhosis can be prevented if you drink in moderation.
-Drinking casually is different from problem drinking.
+Casual drinking is different from problem drinking.
 Problem drinking involves making alcohol a part of your everyday life.
 People who drink casually don’t drink alcohol on a daily or weekly basis.

 People who drink in moderation also have a lower risk of other health effects of alcohol, such as immune system problems, poor reproductive health and injury.
 People who have a history of liver problems should talk to their doctor about whether there is a safe amount of alcohol that they can consume.